avajs/ava/readme.md

 ## Documentation

 Tests are run async and require you to either set planned assertions `t.plan(1)`, explicitly end the test when done `t.end()`, or return a promise.
+[Async functions](#async-function-support) already returns a promise implicitly, so no need for you to explicitly return a promise in that case.

 You have to define all tests synchronously, meaning you can't define a test in the next tick, e.g. inside a `setTimeout`.

+Test files are run from their current directory, so [`process.cwd()`](https://nodejs.org/api/process.html#process_process_cwd) is always the same as [`__dirname`](https://nodejs.org/api/globals.html#globals_dirname).
+You can just use relative paths instead of doing `path.join(__dirname, 'relative/path')`.

 ### Test anatomy

-To create a test, you just call the `test` function you require'd from AVA and pass in an optional test name and a callback function containing the test execution.
-The passed callback function is given the context as the first argument where you can call the different AVA methods and [assertions](#assertions).
+To create a test, you call the `test` function you require'd from AVA and pass in an optional test name and a function containing the test execution.
+The passed function is given the context as the first argument, where you can call the different AVA methods and [assertions](#assertions).

 ```js
 test('name', t => {